matiasb/python-unidiff/README.rst

     -

-Load unified diff data by instantiating `PatchSet` with a file-like object as argument, or using `PatchSet.from_filename` class method to read diff from file.
+Load unified diff data by instantiating :code:`PatchSet` with a file-like object as argument, or using :code:`PatchSet.from_filename` class method to read diff from file.

-A `PatchSet` is a list of files updated by the given patch.
-For each `PatchedFile` you can get stats (if it is a new, removed or modified file; the source/target lines; etc), besides having access to each hunk (also like a list) and its respective info.
+A :code:`PatchSet` is a list of files updated by the given patch.
+For each :code:`PatchedFile` you can get stats (if it is a new, removed or modified file; the source/target lines; etc), besides having access to each hunk (also like a list) and its respective info.